ataylor-us/infra/README.md

 Once this succeeds, the DNS for the hostname will have to be updated on [Cloudflare](https://dash.cloudflare.com/) to reflect the new ip (if reinstalling.)

 ## Secrets
-Vault secrets are handled by Bitwarden, typically it's best to add the key via environment variable logging in (`bw login`) to your bashrc.
+Vault secrets are handled by Bitwarden, typically it's best to add the key via environment variable logging in (`bw login`) to the `.bashrc`.
 This is not automated intentionally.

 ## Manual Steps